kmhjs/prism/README.md

 1. In your repository, run `prism -d` for un-register your repository

+### Update streak information in Github

+1. You must push repository information to Github. `prism --push`

 ### Note

 This plugin wants to use variable `ZSH_PLUGIN_PRISM_COMMIT_FLAG` for checking of commit status.